Pewgun/NEAT/README.md

 3. the brain map of the best performing individual at the end of learning stage
 4. the neural net of the best performing individual at the end of learning stage

-And finally it also indludes the final predictions for each training instance.
+And finally it also includes the final predictions for each training instance.

 Other files contain the NEAT algorithm.